Table of contents

 - Only required to be added to non-milk based formulas: biotin, choline, inositol

-All of these nutrients are either naturally found in the components used to make the formula (e.g., cow’s milk, soy, etc.).
-Or they are added through fortification to ensure the final product meets the required amounts per serving for babies, and doesn’t exceed the regulatory maximums.
+These nutrients are either naturally found in the components used to make the formula (e.g., cows’ milk, soy, etc.).
+Or they are added through fortification to ensure the final product meets the required amounts per serving for babies and doesn’t exceed the regulatory maximums.

-Baby formulas are required to include the ingredients above, but what else is included in their composition depends on the manufacturer formulation.
-In some cases, there may actually be harmful ingredients in baby formula that don’t stand out right away.
+Baby formulas must include the ingredients above, but what else is included in their composition depends on the manufacturer’s formulation.
+In some cases, there may actually be harmful ingredients in the baby formula that don’t stand out right away.
 The best way to get a sense of what’s in baby formulas is to compare the ingredient labels of multiple brands.

 Here are a few common commercial harmful baby formula ingredients that you may want to avoid: